broskos/registry-image-tags/README.md

 # OLM Catalog Bundle Parser

 A lightweight Python utility designed to parse OPM (Operator Package Manager) rendered catalogs.
 This tool identifies all entries with the olm.bundle schema and extracts their associated sha256 image digests.
-Prerequisites
+### Prerequisites

  * Python 3.x: Ensure you have Python installed on your system.
  * opm CLI: Required to extract the catalog metadata from your operator index image.

-Preparation
+### Preparation

-Before running the parser, you must extract the contents of your local or remote index into a JSON format that the script can read.
+Before running the parser, you must extract the contents of your local registry operator-index into a JSON format file that the script can read.
 Use the a modified copy of the following command to render the index metadata to a file named catalog.json: